 Another group raised alarms as well: analysts.
 They thought the move showed Apple was struggling to achieve volume sales.
 This latter point was, thankfully, countered five days later when Apple announced that it had sold its 1 millionth iPhone.

 Apple makes nice with original iPhone buyers

 Nonetheless, Apple sprang into action to make good with irritated customers.
-Steve Jobs reported receiving “hundreds” of angry emails on the subject.
+CEO Steve Jobs reported receiving “hundreds” of angry emails on the subject.
 To deal with the backlash, he decided Apple would offer a $100 credit to anyone who paid the original full price for an iPhone.
 That still left customers $100 out of pocket, but the swift response earned Apple loads of goodwill.

 In the “this is why we can’t have nice things” category, the backlash Apple faced might explain why the company seems wary of offering discounts in the years since.
-(Incidentally, those who did buy a first-generation iPhone can at least not feel too upset due to the considerable prices the first-gen iPhone now commands online.)

 Did you shell out the full price for an early iPhone?
 Which model did you buy?
 Leave your comments below.